ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ### Bring your own image
 {: #bring-own-image}

 IBM provides you with stock AIX and IBM i images when you create a {{site.data.keyword.powerSys_notm}}.
-However, you can always [bring your own](/docs/power-iaas?topic=power-iaas-deploy-custom-image) custom AIX or IBM i image that you've tested and deployed.
+However, you can always [bring your own](/docs/power-iaas?topic=power-iaas-deploy-custom-image) custom AIX, IBM i or Linux image that you've tested and deployed.

+## Support for SAP NetWeaver or SAP HANA applications on IBM Power Systems Virtual Servers
+{: #support-SAPNetWeaver-or-SAPHANA}

+When you provision a {{site.data.keyword.powerSys_notm}} instance to support SAP NetWeaver applications, select a version of the IBM-provided AIX or Linux stock operating system image.
+When you provision a {{site.data.keyword.powerSys_notm}} instance to support the SAP HANA applications, select a version of the IBM i operating system and custome AIX and Linux images are not supported for SAP workloads.
+For information about the supported versions, see [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs).

 <!-- When provisioning a {{site.data.keyword.powerSys_notm}} to support SAP NetWeaver applications, select a version of the IBM-provided AIX operating system stock image.
 IBM i and operating system custom images are not supported for SAP workloads at this time.
 {: note} -->